jackwaudby/hotos-23/README.md

 Results are outputted to `results.csv`, the file format is `keys,transactionSize,rangeSize,communities,rangeLocked,communityLocked`.
 The `rangeLocked` and `communityLocked` columns report the nodes locked under each lock escalation strategy.

-Results can be plotted using `Rscript plot.R`, displaying the locks taken by each strategy are the range size and community count is varied (see Figure 2 in the paper).
+Results can be plotted using `Rscript plot.R`, displaying the locks taken by each strategy as the range size and community count is varied (see Figure 2 in the paper).

 ## Mammoth Experiment